mpsurnis/gmrt_casa_pipeline/README.md

    cp /home/mpsurnis/gmrt_casa_pipeline/vla-cals.list .

 7. Now, we need to change a few parameters for the pipeline to work properly.
 They are as follows:
+   a. myminbeamfrac (line 53) which defaults to 0.3.
+This is good enough for most of the cases.
+Change it to 0.1 if there are less than 20 antennae in a subarray
+   b. mynpix (line 54) which defaults to 20.
+This is again, usually good enough if there is a point source at the phase centre.
+Make it larger for subarray observations with a larger beam size
+   c. nsub (line 56) which defaults to 4.
+This would be enough most of the times unless that source is stronger than a couple of hundred mJy :)
-   a. scaloops (line 75) which defaults to 5.
+   d. scaloops (line 75) which defaults to 5.
 That is usually enough.
 This is 4 phase only self cals plus one amplitude and phase self cal.
-   b. mycell (line 78) which defaults to 0.5 arcsec.
-That is the value for band4.
-For band3, change it to 1.0 arcsec.
+   e. mycell (line 78) which defaults to 1.0 arcsec.
+That value is good for band4 and band3.
+For band4, change it to 0.5 arcsec if the need be.
 This is the value of the cell size for re-gridding the visibilities.
-   c. myimsize (line 79) which defaults to 9000 pixels.
+   f. myimsize (line 79) which defaults to 5000 pixels.
 This is the final image size in pixels (square).
-This corresponds to a field size of about 0.7 deg at band4 and about 1.3 deg at band3.
+This corresponds to a field size of about 1.38 deg.
+Make usre to give a sensible value based on mycell
-   d. uvrascal (line 86) which defaults to >2klambda.
+   g. uvrascal (line 86) which defaults to >2klambda.
 That is the value for band4.
-For band3, change it to >1klambda.
+For band3, change it to >1klambda and for band5, change it to >5klambda.
 This is a parameter to exclude the central square antennae while self-calibrating.
+Leave this blank if there are ONLY central suqare antennae in the subarray.

 8. Now, we can run the pipeline.
 Just make sure that TEST.FITS, vla-cals.list and my-pipeline-V15-uf_mps_subband_stable.py are in your current working directory.
 To run the pipeline, just type: